ttntm/ttntm/src/blog/08-jquery-filter.md

 ### Content Setup

-In order to make the portfolio manageable, the site was set up using Hugo's so called "Page Bundles" ({% ext "Hugo Docs", "https://gohugo.io/content-management/page-bundles/" %}), lots of shortcodes and customized metadata in each portfolio item's front matter:
+In order to make the portfolio manageable, the site was set up using Hugo's so-called "Page Bundles" ({% ext "Hugo Docs", "https://gohugo.io/content-management/page-bundles/" %}), lots of shortcodes and customized metadata in each portfolio item's front matter:

 ```yaml
 title: Example Case